Doctoral Degrees & Concentrations

 Description

 The Prophetic Leadership concentration prepares learners to create, understand, and assess leadership approaches that invite profound, life-giving change; its focus is on the need for imaginative and faithful leadership in complex institutional and communal contexts.
-With examination of prophetic models found in religious texts and historical movements, this concentration explores the connections between prophetic vision/voice and community-based action, with awareness of critical perspectives in various justice-seeking approaches to leadership, advocacy, education, and communal care and development.
-Graduates will develop skills in community building and discernment, research and needs assessment, artistic and narrative sources of inspiration and communication of vision, and other prophetic approaches and practices related to this leadership emphasis.
+With critical examination of prophetic models found in religious texts and historical movements, this concentration explores the connections between prophetic vision/voice and community-based action.
+The concentration includes awareness of various justice-seeking approaches to leadership, advocacy, education, and communal care and development.
+Graduates will develop skills in research and needs assessments in community building, artistic and narrative sources of inspiration of vision and discernment, and other approaches and practices related to this leadership emphasis.

 Religion, Trauma, and Healing